Letter from former IAVH General Secretary Dr. Petra Weiermayer

 Co-ordinator BAHVS/IAVH Data collection project

-The Karl and Veronica Carstens Foundation (www.carstens-stiftung.de) has created the first database of clinical research in veterinary homeopathy online.
+The Karl and Veronica Carstens Foundation (www.carstens-stiftung.de) has created an online database of clinical research in homeopathy.
 Interested parties can obtain an overview of the scope and content of previous research efforts in the field of veterinary homeopathy.
 Anyone who wants to be active themselves in this field or already works in research gets a good insight into the current state of research in his area of responsibility.
 It should be noted that the individual contributions are listed multiple times depending on the question in the results because the study was treated within several questions.
 It also should be noted that the claim of completeness isn’t raised with the present database; each user is invited to report any gaps, so that they can be closed immediately.
 Other critical comments are welcome.

-The following page provides links to human and veterinary research databases.
-The veterinary one is being revised and so is still under construction.
+The following page provides links to human research databases.

 Interviews & Videos